Waiting with Expectancy

 With that mindset of expectancy, the Thessalonian church was distinguished by watchfulness as they anticipated the moment when they would be taken bodily into the Lord’s presence.

-Their expectancy was not reactionary escapism.
-The Thessalonians demonstrated an authentic faith motivated by the knowledge that Christ could return at any moment in spite of their circumstances.
+The Thessalonian’s expectancy was not reactionary escapism.
+The church demonstrated an authentic faith motivated by the knowledge that Christ could return at any moment in spite of circumstances.
 Christians who expectantly await the Lord’s return for the church have a vibrant personal testimony in real life endeavors and actively help people around them (2 Cor.
 8:1-8).
 (2)

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.